 SMALL BUSINESS AND ENTREPRENEURS

 Think it, plan it and do it, right here.
 St. Joseph is committed to the success of small businesses and entrepreneurs.
 There are many incentive programs available for small businesses that provide cost reductions for initial development.
 Some of these programs also reduce annual operating costs.
 The tax structure in St. Joseph and surrounding Buchanan County is lower than many other nearby municipalities, and utility fees are also offered at a lower cost than other metro areas.
-For personalized help and support, check out the Center for Entrepreneurship at MWSU and our local office of the Missouri Small Business Development Centers.
+For personalized help and support, check out the local office of the Missouri Small Business Development Centers.
 (Did we mention weekly and monthly networking opportunities are everywhere?
 Start here: http://saintjoseph.com.)

 St. Joseph residents enjoy access to quality and excellence in healthcare.
 Mosaic Life Care is not only St. Joseph’s largest employer, but also demonstrates a commitment to the wellness of the local community with the newest technology and the highest level of care to patients.
 Mosaic has won the prestigious Malcolm Baldrige National Quality Award, among many other accolades.
 Northwest Health Services offers healthcare, dental and mental health services across all income levels at several convenient locations.
 Behavioral and mental health is an open door at Family Guidance Center, a regional leader in the field.
 A commitment to integrated, total wellness ties our organizations, employers and healthcare educational opportunities to one shared goal.